eclipse/mosaic.website/content/post/release-20-0/index.md

 [M+] Moved main code to new public repository github-com/eclipse-mosaic [M+] Changed license to EPL 2.0
 [M+] Revised and refactored all public code.
-[M-] Replaced dependencies which are incompatible with EPL.
+[M+] Significantly improved and extended the documentation, including new tutorials [M-] Replaced dependencies which are incompatible with EPL.
-[A+] Mapping configuration has been extended with new features (e.g. typeDistributions, parameter variations).
 [M+] Major overhaul of configuration files, e.g.
      * vsimrti/vsimrti_config.xml -> scenario_config.json
      * etc/defaults.xml -> etc/runtime.json
+[A+] Mapping configuration has been extended with new features (e.g. typeDistributions, parameter variations).
 [A+] New API for traffic light applications
-...
-[T+] Now supports SUMO 1.7.0
+[C+] SNS supports most important Geo-Routing features for ad-hoc multihop communication [T+] Now supports SUMO 1.7.0
 ```